aaazezeze1/SMS/README.md

 # What we used for this project
 1. Python (version 3.13.3)
 2. Django (version 5.2)
-3. Scikit Learn (version 1.6.1)
-4. Line Icons, Flaticon, and Bootstrap Icons
+3. Line Icons, Flaticon, and Bootstrap Icons

+# Algorithms Used
+1. Linear Search (searching the tables)
+2. Quick Sort (sort by buttons)